t-arun-g/stamatics.github.io_TG/_pages/projects-2023/index.md

 * **Project Area :** Time Series Analysis, Stationary Processes, Machine Learning

-* **Description :** In this project we will start full-fledged analysis of time series data.
-We'll brush up the basics of probability and statistics.
-We'll learn to extract and store data, handle missing values, detect outliers.
-Then we'll move on to EDA and Analysis of time series, in which we'll cover topics like seasonality, stationarity, trends, autocorrelation, white noise etc. Next up, we'll start with time series models including stationary models like MA, ARMA, etc as well as Regressive Supervised Machine Learning models.
-In the end, we'll implement all our learnings for forecasting a financial time series (eg: Stock Price Prediction) and learn a bleeding-edge technique LSTM for forecasting and compare the results.
+* **Description :** This project will cover in detail the concept of Time Series Analysis, which is a specific way of analyzing a sequence of data points collected over an interval of time.
+Time series analysis helps us understand the underlying causes of trends or systemic patterns over time.
+Using data visualizations, we can see seasonal trends and dig deeper into why these trends occur.
+Some of the topics we plan to cover :
+Time Series Data: Firstly, we'll look at the types of data and study how to make visualizations of those data, and how do we deal with missing values in our dataset.
+We also study how to find outliers in the data through some statistical methods.
+Characteristics and Components: Next, we'll study the characteristics of time series (smoothening, decomposition, correlation) and also study about the components of time series (trends, seasonality, cyclic variations, residuals)
+Time Series Models: Next up, we'll study each time series model in detail and implement them in python using statsmodel library.
+We will study basic models such as white noise and random walk, and move to more complex models such as AR, MA, ARIMA, SARIMAX and then study models that predict volatility such as ARCH, GARCH models.
+Space State Models: In the end, we’ll spend a week studying about State Space Models, particularly MSTL Decomposition, and make forecasting using Unobserved Components Models (UCM)

+* **Prerequisites :**Basics of Python, and Statistics (can be learnt quickly)

 * **Intended Audience :** Y21 and Y22 with an interest in forecast modelling,  finance, machine learning.

-* **Expected Duration :**  9-10 Weeks
+* **Expected Duration :**  2-3 months

-* **Expected Weekly Commitment:** 6-8 hours
+* **Expected Weekly Commitment:** 6-7 hours

 <!---* **Showcase :** [here](https://stamatics.github.io/projects-2022/number-theory-and-cryptography)
 -->

 ## 17 - Intro to Machine and Deep Learning

-* **Mentors:** Anwesh Saha, Arindom Bora, Aakarsh Mishra
+* **Mentors:** Anwesh Saha(Anwesh#6428), Arindom Bora(AB10#7658), Aakarsh Mishra(Aakarsh Mishra#5686)